How to Spend the Day at Natural Bridge State Park

 There is no public campground at Natural Bridge State Park, but a couple of privately-owned campgrounds are a short drive.

-The entrance fee for admission to Natural Bridge State Park is $8 per adult (ages 13 and up) and $6 per child (ages 6-12).
-The fee is higher than all other Virginia state parks, but oh the views.
+The entrance fee to walk the Cedar Creek Trail to the iconic arch at Natural Bridge State Park is $9 per adult (ages 13 and up) and $6 per child (ages 6-12).

-Eager to step foot on more scenic hiking trails?
+Eager to step foot on more scenic hiking trails near Natural Bridge State Park?
 Check out my favorite hikes near Lexington, Virginia.